Report on Charlottesville rally faults police over planning, failure to protect public

 As a result, it was unclear where crowds would gather, and police were spread thin and ineffectively placed to respond to the battling groups, Heaphy said.

 Another issue was how long it took for an "unlawful assembly" to be declared, the investigation found.
-From the time it was requested -- around 10:50 that morning, Heaphy said -- it took 40 minutes for police to get prepared and declare an unlawful assembly.
+From the time it was requested -- about 10:50 that morning, Heaphy said -- it took 40 minutes for police to get prepared and declare an unlawful assembly.

 Failure to protect the public